fnando/kitabu/README.md

 Kitabu can generate a Table of Contents (TOC) based on your h2-h6 tags.
 The h1 tag is discarded because it's meant to be the book title.

-To print the TOC, you need to print a variable called +toc+, using the eRb tag.
+To print the TOC, you need to print a variable called `toc`, using the eRb tag.

     <%= toc %>

 #### Using ERB

-You can also have .erb files.
+You can also have `.erb` files.
 You can mix Markdown and HTML, like the following:

     ## This the chapter title